Pinsway/Recipe-Finder/step2_report.md

 ## Challenges and Solutions

+### **1. Initializing the project**
+**Challenge:** Getting the project set up was more complicated than expected.
+Our inital repository was not initialized as an Android project, but just had the user-stories and sketches.

+**Solution:** We used the practise sessions repository as a template for our own.

-### Challenge 1 - Implementing local data storage
+### **2. Implementing local data storage**
-Implementing logic to store data locally was something new to us.
+**Challenge:** Implementing logic to store data locally was something new to us.

-We used AI guidance and Android documentations to help us understand how SharedPreferences and Gson work together.
+**Solution:** We used AI guidance and Android documentations to help us understand how SharedPreferences and Gson work together.

+### **3. Implementing basic navigation**
+**Challenge:** Setting up navigation between the three pages (Home, Add Item, Profile) required understanding the Navigation Compose framework and managing screen states correctly.

+**Solution:** We followed Android’s Navigation Compose documentation and used some help from AI to get a working solution.